stashed/stash/docs/guides/platforms/aks.md

 **Re-deploy Workload:**

 We have successfully restored backup data into `stash-recovered` PVC.
-Now, we will re-deploy our previous deployment `stash-demo`.
-This time, we will mount the `stash-recovered` PVC as `source-data` volume instead of ConfigMap `stash-sample-data`.
+Now, we are going to re-deploy our previous deployment `stash-demo`.
+This time, we are going to mount the `stash-recovered` PVC as `source-data` volume instead of ConfigMap `stash-sample-data`.

 Below, the YAML for `stash-demo` deployment with `stash-recovered` PVC as `source-data` volume.